From prototype to the Olympics

 Learn how to turn daylight to night

 Filming on Svältholmen, it has a Lord of the Ring feel to it.
-Discussing schenes at Svältholmen
+Discussing scenes at Svältholmen

 Running and gym